 Granite State Clean Cities Coalition

-The Granite State Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Granite State Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: May 31, 2002

 - Population: 1,388,992 (based on 2021 Census estimate)